frc-web-components/frc-web-components/README.rst

 Above you may notice the component's min attribute took on the value passed in through NetworkTables.
 NetworkTables takes precedence and will override hard coded attribute values.

-Also note that NetworkTable keys will always be converted to cammel case to match the attribute's properties.
+Also note that NetworkTable keys will always be converted to camelCase to match the attribute's properties.
 For example:

 .. code:: html